Akkermansia for Kids: Boosting Childhood Health

 Is Akkermansia Safe for Kids?

 Yes.
-Studies have shown A. muciniphila to be safe even in immunocompromised individuals.
-However, as with any supplement, consult your pediatrician before starting if your child has chronic health conditions or is taking antibiotics.
+Studies show A. muciniphila is safe even in immunocompromised individuals.
+However, always consult your pediatrician before starting any new supplement.

 What Makes Next-Microbiome’s Akkermansia Unique?